 In the LoRaWAN platform, we support devices based on an Autonomo board with a LoRaBee Microchip example-code-autonomo.ino.zip can be used as an example.
-The following extract denotes the part corresponding to receiving downlink messages. for example, the received value can be used to trigger some action on the Arduino module.

 RN2483 module.
 According to http://shop.sodaq.com, Autonomo is a matchbox-sized powerhouse which uses the new Atmel Cortex M0+ 32bit micro controller.
 One advantage of such device is that it can be powered by a smartphone-sized solar panel.
 In order to configure the Autonomo with LoRaBee device, you can refer to Deploying an End-to-End LoRaWAN Platform.